The David Jordan Teaching Awards 2016

 Applicants must be in the early stage of their career or have limited experience of curriculum development, educational research or scholarship of teaching and learning.
 Preference will be given to applicants in the first 5 years of their career in HE or those within the first 5 years of shifting the focus of their contract to teaching and learning.
 Applicants must have a PhD and at least 3 years of assured funding in a teaching-focused position after the date of the award.
-Applicants must not have previously been awarded substantial funding (excluding internal university funds or awards) for educational research, scholarship of teaching and learning or similar activities.
 Physiologists at any stage of their career are eligible.

-Applicants can either be an Ordinary or Affiliate Member of The Society, or have previously presented a talk or a poster at a Society meeting.
-Applications from non-members need to be sponsored by an Ordinary Member of The Society.
+Applicants can either be a full Member or Affiliate of The Society, or have previously presented a talk or a poster at a Society meeting.
+Applications from non-members need to be sponsored by an full Member of The Society.

 Each application will be assessed based on the quality and feasibility of the proposal, the calibre of the applicant and the impact of the research/resource on physiology education, including the potential for the work to be disseminated broadly and applied widely.
 The full marking criteria can be downloaded below.